AttoAgents/agent-landscape/README.md

 ### Investor portfolio

+Searching for a node that represents an investor displays the portfolio of the companies that this particular organization supported.
+An extended paths will also lead to products and application areas in which this investment effectively took place.

+On the image below we search phrase *y combinator* and get highlighted subgraph of central node as the investor with the portfolio companies connected to it.
+Reachable paths lead to products and application areas.

+After clicking on the node a panel with detailed properties of this node will be open on the right side of the window.

 <img src="media/04--vc-investment-in-companies.png" alt="Investigate VC's investment portfolio and types of products that they are selecting." width="100%">

 ### Startup investors

+An inverse information to the above example may be obtained by searching for a company.
+The list of known investor nodes are highlighted after the search.
+The reachable paths in this case lead to other investments from a given investor node.

+On the example below we show search for phrase *glen technologies* which highlights the company and their investor list.
+Reachable paths here show similar investments, sometimes by several funds.

 <img src="media/05--startup-funding-sources.png" alt="Find information about funding sources for startup and information about the involved VCs." width="100%">

 ### Application Area

+Search for an application area (use case) highlights all products that are related to this area.
+In the example below we use *AI codding* to display list of all products related to the AI assisted or automated codding.

 <img src="media/06--products-in-a-given-application-area.png" alt="List products in a given application area." width="100%">

 ### Predefined filters

+Predefined filters present in the middle section of the top panel highlight all nodes of particular type and all their direct connections.
+This is present for **Use Case**, **Protocol**, **Investor**, **Company**, **Service** (special case of product related to MCP services), and **Product**.

+The example below displays all use cases and the products related to them.

 <img src="media/07--data-filtered-for-all-application-areas.png" alt="List all application areas using predefined button." width="100%">